Every LA Dispensary That Made the News in 2025 Had Cameras. Not One Camera Stopped a Theft.

 Every KTLA story about a dispensary robbery includes the same line: "The incident was caught on surveillance camera."
 That's the tell.
 The camera captured it.
 It didn't prevent it.
 A camera without a live operator behind it is a witness, not a guard.
 It records what happened.
 It doesn't change what's about to happen.
 The footage might help police identify a suspect weeks later, but your product is already gone and your storefront is already smashed.

-Physical Hardening Helps — But Criminals Adapt
+Physical Hardening Helps.
+Criminals Adapt.

 Bollards in front of the storefront.
 Reinforced doors.
 Security film on glass.
 Controlled-entry vestibules.
 These measures slow attackers down and they belong in any layered security plan.
 A dispensary that puts in bollards after a crash-and-grab attempt is making a smart call.